cloudedbats/cloudedbats/README.md

 Bats have became my new hobby.
 They are extremely fascinating mammals, and we need to know more about them.
 But it's hard to study bats without a lot of technical stuff.

 When searching for advanced bat detectors I realised that there are many alternatives, but all of them are really expensive and without the processing capacity I was looking for.
 Therefore, I decided to build my own system.
-I have been working as a software developer for many years and this is a great opportunity to upgrade my "personal toolbox" and include things like Raspberry Pi, digital signal processing, cloud computing and machine learning.
+I have been working as a software developer for many years, and this is a great opportunity to upgrade my "personal toolbox" and include things like Raspberry Pi, digital signal processing, cloud computing, machine learning, etc.

-I'm using the programming language Python for all software in the project and the code is divided into several GitHub repositories under the GitHub organisation https://github.com/cloudedbats
+I'm using the programming language Python for all software in the project, and the code is divided into several GitHub repositories under the GitHub organisation https://github.com/cloudedbats
+For people who works mainly with data, and not system development, I strongly recommend the R programming language and the RStudio to develop and run R code.

 The CloudedBats software is completely open and free and you can use it as you want, even as a part in a commercial product.
 Personally, I have no plans to put together "products" based on the software and sell for profit.
 But I will be happy if someone else does, or just use the CloudedBats software as an inspiration or as a template for other projects.
 Contact info at the end of this page.

+## Disclaimer

+The software in this project is provided "as is", without warrant of any kind.
+Since it is a spare time project I always must prioritise because it is not possible to both use it as a "learning by doing" project for my own purposes, and at the same time produce a well documented and well tested system used by a large community of users who needs user support.

 ## Bats